College of Graduate Studies

 3. to assist the GSA in planning university-wide events;

-4. to deliberate on the selection of GSA Awards recipients from among nominees
+4. to deliberate on the selection of GSA Awards recipients from among nominees.

 A. Academic Standing Committee (ASC)

 i.
-The Academic Standing Committee shall consist of one person from each college with Graduate Faculty and graduate programs, holding Full or Associate Membership, and one graduate student appointed by GSA.
+The Academic Standing Committee shall consist of one person from each college with GF and graduate programs, holding Full or

 ii.
 The duties of the Academic Standing Committee shall be: